sepal-contrib/gfc_wrapper_python/doc/en.rst

 .. warning::

     The parameters that will be used for the next step is the last asked value of threshold.
-If you want to come back to a previous value, move the slider back and click on `update map` again.
+If you want to come back to a previous value, move the slider back and click on :code:`update map` again.

 .. figure:: https://raw.githubusercontent.com/openforis/gfc_wrapper_python/master/doc/img/viz.png